Why do bowel cancer tumours develop drug resistance?

 The research team

-The research will be led by Dr Nadeem Shaikh at the National Bowel Research Centre, Blizard Institute in London.
+The research will be led by Dr Nadeem Shaikh at the National Bowel Research Centre, Blizzard Institute in London.